Plug-n-fire Instructions

 • Floor Surface: Use non-combustible surfaces (cement, ceramic, stone, slate, cinder blocks, brick).

-• Avoid: Wood, vinyl, carpet; protect linoleum with a non-combustible covering.
+• Avoid wood, vinyl, and carpet; protect linoleum with a non-combustible covering.

 • Work Table: May be placed on a non-combustible raised table.

-• Clearance: maintain 18" clearance from non-combustible walls, 12" minimum; 3 feet from combustible surfaces.
+• Clearance: Maintain an 18" clearance from non-combustible walls, a minimum of 12", and 36" from combustible surfaces.

 plug n fire placement